Price checks register Decatur diesel price, cheapest station - NewsBreak

 Price checks register Decatur diesel price, cheapest station

-(DECATUR, TX) Your choice of gas station could be costing you as much as $0.20 if you’re buying diesel in Decatur, according to a recent price survey.
+(DECATUR, IL) You could be saving up to $0.33 per gallon on diesel in Decatur, according to a recent price survey.

-The survey looked at prices across the greater Decatur area, and found that the cheapest gallon of diesel as of Tuesday was $2.79, at QuikTrip at 701 W Hale Ave.
-By comparison, the most expensive was $2.99, listed at Mobil at 114 Us-287 N .
+The survey looked at prices across the greater Decatur area, and found that the cheapest gallon of diesel as of Tuesday was $3.06, at Circle K at 205 W First Dr. By comparison, the most expensive was $3.39, listed at Huck's at 204 N 22Nd St.

 |Regular